McKinley teaches students behavioral skills so students can be positive members of the school community, larger community, and the world.

-At McKinley we focus on using positive reinforcement to reward positive behavior.
-When students make a mistake we see it as a teachable moment, and we work with students to help them reflect upon their behavior.
+At McKinley, we focus on using positive reinforcement to reward positive behavior.
+When students make a mistake, we see it as a teachable moment, and we work with students to help them reflect upon their behavior.
 We ask them to think about how their choice/behavior impacted themselves and others, and what they could do differently next time.
-The point of consequences is to stop the behavior, and prevent the negative behavior from occurring again in the future.
+The point of the consequence is to stop the behavior, and prevent the negative behavior from occurring again in the future.
 Consequences are determined by the teacher and/or administration.
-The staff thoroughly investigates situations by talking to witnesses (student, staff, parents etc.), and considers a variety of data, to try to get an accurate account/big-picture of the situation.
+The staff thoroughly investigates situations by talking to witnesses ( students, staff, parents etc.), and considers a variety of data, to try to get an accurate account/big-picture of the situation.
 Consequences are unique to each specific situation.
 Some possible consequences range from: Student conference, parent conference, call or email home, time out/benched, apology in person or written, academic consequence, campus service, referral to support services, suspension/expulsion, and School Resource Officer visit.

 The teacher and admin will keep all consequences confidential.
 Your child and your family have a right to privacy.

-We ask that you remember that elementary age children are continuously learning; mistakes are made and children can learn from them and grow and improve.
-In order to help students be successful, McKinley staff have clear and consistent rules and expectations, and communicate them regularly.
+We ask that you remember that elementary-age children are continuously learning; mistakes are made and children can learn from them and grow and improve.
+In order to help students be successful, McKinley staff have clear and consistent rules and expectations, and communicate with them regularly.